-Assure II, Fusilade DX, Poast, Poast Plus, or Select Max can be mixed with glyphosate applied to Roundup Ready Flex cotton to control volunteer Roundup Ready corn.
+Assure II, Fusilade DX, Poast, Poast Plus, or Select Max can be mixed with glyphosate to control volunteer Roundup Ready corn.

-Dual Magnum can be applied overtop of Roundup Ready cotton from emergence until 100 days prior to harvest.
+Dual Magnum can be applied overtop from emergence until 100 days prior to harvest.
 Crop injury from glyphosate plus Dual overtop is typically minor, with necrotic speckling noted on leaves contacted.
 This injury is temporary; no speckling on later-emerging leaves, no stunting, and no adverse effect on yield or maturity have been noted.
 The exception has been when additional adjuvants or some insecticides are included in the mixture or when applications are made when heavy dew is on the cotton or when the weather is extremely hot and humid.